mamagoooot/STORY_wren-kellan/README.md

 He lets her run.
 For fun.
 Then the agency sends a kill order.
 He realizes they’re going to take *his* target.
 Not acceptable.
 He intercepts the hit team.
 Kills them.
 She sees everything.
 Blood, violence, the truth.

+Setting: Safehouse outskirts.
+Forest edge.
+Dusk bleeding into dark.

+(Kellan lets her escape to test her.
+Then gets a message: she’s been flagged for immediate termination.
+Another team is inbound.
+He realizes he gave the agency too much credit—they’re going to steal his target.

+Kellan (internal): “She was mine.
+That’s why.
+And if anyone’s going to end this, it’s going to be me.”

+He intercepts the team.
+Kills them.
+She sees it all.
+Bleeding, stunned, she starts to understand who he really is.)

+Wren runs.

+Fast, but sloppy.
+One hand clutched over her shoulder, the other yanking branches out of her way.
+Her boots are untied.
+She doesn’t care.

+She doesn’t know how long she has before he notices.
+She doesn't even know if he let her go.

+All she knows is: she needs space.
+Time.
+A signal.
+A chance to think.

+Elsewhere.

+Kellan stands near the open back door.
+Calm.
+Motionless.

+He hasn’t moved in ten minutes.

+He saw her leave.
+Saw the way she paused at the threshold like she thought he might stop her.
+Didn’t.

+Let her run.
+Let her feel the air in her lungs.
+Let her believe she has options.

+She needs to learn the shape of the world now.
+It’s smaller than she thinks.

+He walks back inside.
+His jacket still hangs by the door.

+He pulls out the burner.
+Powers it on.

+Message received.

+[EXECUTE PROTOCOL: ASSET REDUNDANT.
+WINDOW CLOSED.]

+He stares at the screen.

+The words don’t change.

+Redundant?

+I haven’t even called her in yet.

+They moved without me.

+He scrolls down.
+Photo attached.
+Wren.
+In the garden.
+Bleeding.
+Face clear.

+Not just flagged.

+Tagged.
+Tracked.
+Marked.

+They sent another team.

+They’re not waiting anymore.

+They’ll clean her up.
+Quiet.
+Fast.
+I’m not needed.

+His stomach turns—but his hands don’t shake.

+I should’ve known.
+I gave them too much credit.
+Thought I had time.
+I thought they’d wait for the call.

+They never needed me to finish it.
+Just to stall it long enough to triangulate.

+He drops the phone onto the table.

+They’re going to steal her.

+And I...
+I let her run.

+He’s out the door before the burner stops buzzing.

+In the woods.

+Wren keeps moving, but her legs are giving out.
+Her breath stutters.
+She hears something—branches snapping—not close.
+Not far.

+She reaches a gravel path.
+A road maybe.

+And then—

+Flashlight.
+Not his.

+Two men.
+Tactical gear.
+Masks.
+Silent hand signals.

+She doesn’t scream.
+But she stumbles back.
+One lifts a rifle.
+Not to shoot.
+To block.

+“Hey—HEY—don’t touch me—”

+Hands grab her arms.
+Too strong.
+Too fast.

+And then—

+Kellan hits the first one like a black wave.

+No warning.
+No hesitation.
+Just impact.

+She falls to the ground as the second man spins, tries to aim— Kellan knocks the gun sideways, cracks him across the jaw.

+No names.
+No questions.

+Just violence.

+Clean.
+Swift.

+The second body hits the dirt.

+Kellan turns to her.
+Breathing hard, face unreadable.

+“You don’t get to run again.”

+“What—who—who were they?!”

+“Not me.”

+She flinches as he grabs her by the elbow.
+Pulls her up.

+“Next time, they won’t make a sound.”

+She’s too stunned to fight back.

+He pulls her close.
+Not cruel.
+Not soft.
+Just final.

+“If someone’s going to end this—it’s me.”

 ---

 #### CHAPTER 9 – "The Only Safe Place Is in His Hands (And That’s the Problem)"
 He patches her up again.
 She asks why he’s saving her.
 He says it’s not mercy.
 It’s control.
 She hates how safe he makes her feel.

+"If I kiss you, Wren, it won’t be soft.
+It won’t be safe.
+And you’ll never walk away from it without knowing who I really am."

+She wants him to.
+He doesn’t.
+Not yet.)

+Setting: Safehouse.
+Night.
+Wren sits curled on the couch, wrapped in a blanket she doesn't remember grabbing.
+Her shoulder’s bandaged again.
+Her mind?
+Not so much.

+Kellan stands nearby, checking his weapons.
+Methodical.
+Distant.

+She watches him reload.
+Check magazines.
+Dismantle a scope.

+He’s calm.
+Too calm.
+Like this is dinner prep, not fallout from two dead men in the forest.

+She swallows.

+“How long do I have?”

+He doesn’t look up.

+“Until someone smarter shows up.”

+“Great.
+Love that.”

+“They won’t stop.
+You’re a leak now.
+Doesn’t matter what you saw.
+Just that you saw it.”

+“And you’re just… helping me?”

+“No.”

+He looks at her.
+Finally.

+“I’m keeping you alive.
+Until I’m ready to decide what to do with you.”

+She feels her chest tighten.
+Not from fear.
+From something heavier.

+She should hate him.
+He almost killed her.
+He still might.
+He hasn’t denied it once.
+But he’s also the only reason she’s breathing.
+He bled for her.
+Broke protocol for her.
+Stared down a sniper and didn’t flinch.

+He’s the monster in the woods.
+But when worse ones came?
+He tore them apart.

+And when he grabbed her back there—his hand gripping her arm, voice in her ear, breath hot against her cheek—

+She felt it.

+Not fear.

+Heat.

+He steps closer now.
+Silent.
+Barefoot.
+Hands free.

+He kneels in front of her.
+Checks the gauze.
+Doesn’t ask.
+Just lifts her arm gently.
+Peels the wrap back.
+Inspects.
+Rewraps.

+Professional.
+Clinical.
+Too close.

+She feels it again—her pulse picking up, her breathing hitching just slightly.

+He notices.

+Of course he does.

+His eyes flick to hers.
+Quiet.
+Steady.

+“You’re scared.”

+She nods.

+He leans just a little closer.

+“Good.”

+And then—he’s gone.
+Back across the room.
+Like nothing happened.

+She exhales.
+Realizes she’s shaking.

+Not because he touched her.
+Because she didn’t want him to stop.

+And that scares her more than anything.

 ---